The short-eared owl is among the most commonly distributed owls in the world.

 Short-eared owls are considered serially monogamous, which means their pair bonds last for just one breeding season.

-The breeding takes place between March and June, in the northern hemisphere, with peaks in April.
+The breeding occurs between March and June in the northern hemisphere, with peaks in April.

-The females lay approximately 4 – 7 white eggs, but in many years their preference for prey can result in the production of more than 11 eggs.
-The eggs are mainly incubated for about 21 – 37 days by the female.
+The females lay approximately 4 – 7 white eggs, but their preference for prey can produce more than 11 eggs in many years.
+The eggs are mainly incubated for 21 – 37 days by the female.

-The eggs hatch after four weeks and the owlets mature at the age of one year reproductively.
+The eggs hatch after four weeks, and the owlets mature reproductively at the age of one year.

 Threat

 Short-eared owls are not considered to be endangered.
-However, they are vulnerable to loss of habitat as a result of agricultural, pasture, reforestation and urbanization growth.
+However, they are vulnerable to habitat loss due to agricultural, pasture, reforestation, and urbanization growth.

-These birds are occasionally slaughtered and persecuted by collisions with cars and planes on airports.
+These birds are occasionally slaughtered and persecuted by collisions with cars and planes in airports.

 Population